Updated August 9, 2023

 - Suppose you have been provided with two-time values and want to subtract or add the time in Excel so the question is, how will this work?
 Does it require anything extra out of the box?
 Or this is the same thing we do with numbers.

-- Here the answer to the above questions is this subtraction and addition of time in excel will work the same as it is working with numbers.
+- The answer to the above questions is that this subtraction and addition of time in Excel will work the same as with numbers.

 - The difference between these time addition and the addition of the normal number is the format of numbers for that particular cell; mostly, even that doesn’t matter.

 - We will see in the following examples that the format of the result of an addition/subtraction makes it very useful to do this thing in Excel.